cloudrac3r/out-of-your-element/readme.md

 ## Repository structure

     .
-    * Run this to start the bridge:
-    ├── start.js
     * Runtime configuration, like tokens and user info:
     ├── registration.yaml
     * You are here! :)
-    └── readme.md
+    ├── readme.md
+	 * The bridge's SQLite database is stored here:
+	 ├── ooye.db*
     * Source code
     └── src
-        * The bridge's SQLite database is stored here:
+        * Database schema:
         ├── db
-        │   ├── *.sql, *.db
+		  │   ├── orm.js, orm-defs.d.ts
 		  │   * Migrations change the database schema when you update to a newer version of OOYE:
+        │   ├── migrate.js
         │   └── migrations
         │       └── *.sql, *.js
         * Discord-to-Matrix bridging: